CatHood0/dart-quill-delta-simplify/CONTRIBUTING.md

 First, we would like to thank you for your time and efforts on this project, we appreciate it.

 > [!IMPORTANT]
-> At this time, we prioritize bug fixes and code quality improvements over new features.
-> Please refrain from submitting large changes to add new features, as they might
-> not be merged, and exceptions may made.
-> We encourage you to create an issue or reach out beforehand,
-> explaining your proposed changes and their rationale for a higher chance of acceptance.
-Thank you!

-> [!NOTE]
 > The package version in `pubspec.yaml` **should not be modified**; this will be handled by a maintainer or CI.
-> Add updates to `Unreleased` in `CHANGELOG.md` following [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.

 ## 📋 Development Prerequisites